-The weightings structure the following is calculated with data from the Industrial Surveys referring to year 2010 (base year).
+The weightings structure is calculated using the data from the Annual Services Survey referring to the year 2010 (base year) and the distribution of turnover of the company among the products for the year 2012.

-Moreover, since the IPRI base 2010 uses the calculation formula for chain-linked indices, this structure must be updated to the year 2012, for which information has been used regarding price evolution, provided by the actual IPRI.
+Moreover, since the SSPI base 2010 uses the calculation formula for chain-linked indices, this structure must be updated to the year 2012, for which information has been used regarding price evolution, provided by the actual SSPI.

-As has already been mentioned, the weight or importance of the aggregates making up this indicator will be updated annually, which will make it possible to adapt the indicator to changes occurring in industrial activities.
+As has already been mentioned, the weight or importance of the aggregates making up this indicator will be updated annually, which will make it possible to adapt the indicator to changes occurring in the services sector activities.